JStover95/FaaSr-Integration-Tests/README.md

 ### `pull_faasr_workflow.sh`

 Pull the latest changes from the upstream FaaSr-workflow repo to the FaaSr-workflow subtree.
 See [Updating the `FaaSr-workflow` Subtree](#updating-the-faasr-workflow-subtree).

+## Design Documentation

+This repository includes [design documentation](./docs/design-docs.md) that is intended to be a single source of truth for design patterns.
+The design documentation should be amended regularly to document design choices that should be observed in future contributions.